Amguri: Geography

 Amguri is located in the state of Assam, near the border of Nagaland, in north-east India.
 It has an average elevation of 74 metres (242 feet).
 It is situated on the bank of the river Jhanji and famous for its tea gardens and oil fields.

 Demographics

 At the 2001 census, Amguri had a population of 6944.
 Males constitute 56% of the population and females 44%, and 11% of the population is under 6 years of age.
-Amguri has an literacy rate of 75%, higher than the national literacy average of 59.5%.
+Amguri has a literacy rate of 75%, higher than the national literacy average of 59.5%.
 In Amguri, 55% of the male and 45% of the female population are literate.

 Transport

 Rail

 Amguri falls under the Tinsukia railway division of the Northeast Frontier Railway zone.